THREE GHOST WALKS TO CHOOSE FROM

-Richard offer two great ghost walks a week.
-These take place on Fridays and Saturdays.
+Richard offers three great ghost walks to choose from.
+These take place on selected Fridays, Saturdays and Sundays.
 Each tour covers different haunted sites and features different chilling true London ghost stories.

 Friday Nights at 7pm

 A HAUNTED HISTORY WALK

 This Tour Meets Outside The Lord Raglan Pub On St Martin Le Grand - Two minutes Walk From St Paul's Underground Station